zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/setting-up-liferay-dxp/performance-and-scalability/configuring-clustering/02-database-configuration-for-cluster-nodes.md

     For more information, see the [Spring configuration portal properties](https://docs.liferay.com/portal/7.2-latest/propertiesdoc/portal.properties.html#Spring).

-The next time you start DXP, it uses the two data sources you have defined.
+DXP uses two data sources the next time it starts.